LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

    are slightly penalized for being "bumped into" when other agents attempt to move onto their square, even though the "offended" agent did not directly cause the collision.
 This is discussed in MARL literature and captured in the way we have designed our Simulation Managers.
-In Admiral, we favor capturing the rewards as part of the simulation's state and only "flushing" them once they rewards are asked for in ``get_reward``.
+In Abmarl, we favor capturing the rewards as part of the simulation's state and only "flushing" them once they rewards are asked for in ``get_reward``.